-It's easy for your garage to fill up with extra building materials after completing a home improvement project.
+It's easy for your garage to fill up with extra building materials after completing a home improvement project (like a kitchen remodel).
 But if you want space to park your car, you'll need to give that stuff a new home—and we don't mean out back in the dumpster.
 Odds are, there are some diamonds in the rough that could be re-used, recycled, or donated!

 While you're still in the project mood, why not use the extra materials to create something new for your house?
 Use your imagination or the Internet.
 DIY projects are all the rage and inspiration is everywhere!